50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS filters are effects applied to elements to modify their appearance, such as blur, grayscale, brightness, and contrast.
-They can be used to enhance web design by adding visual interest, creating effects, and improving accessibility.
+They can be used to improve accessibility, provide visual interest, and create effects in web design.
+Filters are applied directly in CSS, allowing for on-the-fly adjustments without altering the original images or elements.
+This capability supports creative visual enhancements and enables fine-tuning of visual elements to achieve desired aesthetic outcomes.

 33. Explain the concept of CSS grid and how it differs from other layout methods like Flexbox.